 The purpose of MET CM737, Social Networks in Strategic Communication Planning, is to help students understand the rapid evolution in marketing and communications brought on by the shift in technology that has forever changed traditional media and launched powerful new communications platforms via social media.
 This course will focus on communications strategy -- where it's been, where it's going with a focus on executing strategies through social media platforms that align with overall business (brand) goals and objectives.
 To help gain this perspective, students will learn from various experts (guests to class) and hands-on exercises designed to give all students a solid baseline for the dominant and tertiary social media platforms.
 I fully believe that the best way to learn and understand social media is to jump in and engage with the different platforms.
 This class will encourage and insist that you engage with at least two social media platforms so you can bring this first-hand knowledge to class.

 MET CM 739: Principles of Search Engine Marketing

 In this course students will become familiar with the basics of Search Engine Optimization and Search Engine Advertising and how these new rapidly growing areas fit into the marketing communications planning process.
 The course will cover topics such as how search engines work, how users search, how to optimize a website for search engines, how to develop a Search Engine Advertising campaign and how to measure success.
-The course will also cover Social Media Marketing.
 At the end of the semester students will present a strategically executed Search Engine Marketing plan.
 Prerequisite for the course is MET CM 719, Interactive Marketing Communication or permission of the instructor.